objectx/beiran/doc/source/contribute.rst

 |beiran_issues|

+You need to create an account on |beiran_gitlab_main|.
+It's easy.
+Click **Sign in / Register** button.
+Fill the registration form.
+Approve your email address.
+That's it.

 You can join our email list to follow and join design and implementation discussions.
 You can ask your questions to get help.
 Please subscribe it by sending an email to: